Uganda's Museveni tightens grip on power | DW | 10.05.2021

 In February, the European Parliament called on member states to enact similar sanctions, although none were forthcoming.

-Washington did not envisage cuts to the development aid of around $970 million (€780 million) it provides yearly, almost half of the total donated to Kampala by all OECD members.
-That is without counting military aid.
+Washington is not planning to cut to the development aid of around $970 million (€780 million) it provides yearly, almost half of the total donated to Kampala by all OECD members.
+That's without counting military aid.

-The sanctions announced by the US were thus met with a laconic "We are not going to lose sleep over this," by Uganda's state minister for foreign affairs, Okello Oryem.
+The US visa bans have been largely met with indifference.
+"We are not going to lose sleep over this," said Uganda's state minister for foreign affairs, Okello Oryem, on April 16.

-Nevertheless, in the grip of major economic and debt crises, Kampala has increasingly turned to China for a more criticism-free kind of financial help.
+Nevertheless, in the grip of major economic and debt crises, Kampala has increasingly turned to China for financial help that is more free of criticism.

 Western donors are unlikely to put too much pressure on Museveni's regime in view of Uganda's generous refugee policies.
-After all, the country has welcomed more than 1.4 million people from such conflict-ravaged countries as the RDC and South Sudan.
+After all, the country has welcomed more than 1.4 million people from such conflict-ravaged countries as Congo and South Sudan.

 Donors will likely turn a blind eye to Uganda's crucial role in attempts to appease the Great Lakes region and its significant contribution in the fight against terrorism in Somalia.